EvoLib/evo-lib/examples/06_netvector/README.md

 > `initializer: normal_net` creates a vector with the correct size for the network
 > and fills it from a normal distribution, then clips to `bounds`.

----

-All scripts print the generation status to stdout and show a Matplotlib plot at the end.

----

-### When to use NetVector vs. EvoNet

-* **NetVector (this folder):** fixed feedforward topology, concise and fast; great for teaching and baselines.
-* **EvoNet (see `../07_evonet`):** explicit graph with potential **structural evolution** (add/remove neurons/edges, activation changes, etc.).

-Start with NetVector to validate problem framing and mutation settings, then switch to EvoNet when you need topological flexibility.